the1derer/learn-java/README.md

 # practice-java-core
-Part of my daily plan for studying C.
+Part of my daily plan for studying Java.